SettRaziel/ruby_visualization/README.md

 -i <index>     shows the dataset at index, if index lies within
-               [1,2, ..., number of datasets], excludes -a, --all -a, --all      prints all possible datasets of a dataseries with a pause between the output of every dataset, excludes -i.
+               [1,2, ..., number of datasets], excludes -a, --all -a, --all      prints all possible datasets of a dataseries with a pause between the output of every dataset, excludes -i -e, --extreme  marks the extreme values in a dataset with ++ for a maximum and -- for a minimum, also prints the coordinates of the extreme values below the legend.
 ```

 ##Meta data format (in single line):